Content

 • Carroll, Robert P. Jeremiah: A Commentary.
 London: SCM Press, 1986.

-• Holladay, William L. Jeremiah 1 and Jeremiah 2.
-Edited by Paul D. Hanson.
+• Holladay, William L. Jeremiah 1.
+Jeremiah 2.
 2 vols.
 Hermeneia.
-Minneapolis: Fortress Press, 1986, 1989.
+Minneapolis: Fortress, 1986, 1989.

-• ———.
-Jeremiah 1–20; Jeremiah 21–36; Jeremiah 37–52.
+• Lundbom, Jack R. Jeremiah 1–20.
+Jeremiah 21–36.
+Jeremiah 37–52.
 Anchor Bible 21–21B.
 New York: Doubleday, 1998–2004.

 • McKane, William.
 A Critical and Exegetical Commentary on Jeremiah.
 2 vols.
-Edinburgh: T. & T. Clark, 1986–1996.
+Edinburgh: T&T Clark, 1986–1996.

-• O* ’Connor, Kathleen M. Jeremiah: Pain and Promise.
-Minneapolis: Fortress Press, 2011.
+• O’Connor, Kathleen M. Jeremiah: Pain and Promise.
+Minneapolis: Fortress, 2011.

 Assessment